Whimsy Stick

 3

-High-intensity chase — wide ground arcs, keep moving
+High-intensity chase with wide ground arcs

 Drive activation + physical output